 No ice cream maker?
 No problem.
 I’ve got this no churn ice cream recipe that will solve all your ice cream woes.

 Did you know that if you heat up sweetened condensed milk, you’ll end up with dulce de leche?
 YES.
 If you can’t find this can in stores, follow these directions to turn sweetened condensed milk into ducle de leche.

 Dulce de leche is a sweet creamy caramel made from milk and sugar.
 I love stirring it into coffee similar to how sweetened condensed milk is mixed into Vietnamese iced coffee.

 I took it a step further and used this espresso dulce de leche ice cream to make an affogato.
 Affogato is this heavenly Italian dessert in which vanilla gelato is topped with a shot of hot espresso.

-No Churn Espresso Dulce de Leche Ice Cream
+No Churn Espresso Dulce De Leche Ice Cream

-- 2 cups heavy cream, chilled
+- 2 cups heavy cream, very cold

 - 2 teaspoons instant espresso powder